awsdocs/amazon-api-gateway-developer-guide/doc_source/create-canary-deployment.md

 Because the original deployment is without a canary release, we set the `/canarysettings/deploymentId` value to the `deploymentId` \(`"ghdx4w"`\) associated with the deployment stage\.

-The successful response returns a payload similar to the following:
+A successful response returns a payload similar to the following:

 ```
 {